 The COVID-19 pandemic and our precautions

-The welfare of students and staff is very important to us and so we have put measures in place to the minimise risks of the COVID-19 pandemic.
-We continue to follow Public Health England guidelines to maintain a safe college community.
+The welfare of students and staff is very important to us and so we continue to follow Public Health England guidelines to maintain a safe college community.

 The Senior Management Group communicates with parents to make them alert of any changes.